freerange/site/soups/weeknotes/week-405.snip.markdown

 ### Copywriting

 I asked a friend of mine, [Lisa][lisa-martin], whether they'd be able to help us with copywriting.
-We're particularly interested in whether someone can take a set of notes (e.g. about the week or from a show and tell) and turn them into a blog post.
+We're particularly interested in whether someone can take a set of notes (e.g. about the week or from a Show and Tell) and turn them into a blog post.
 Lisa's unable to help but it did give us some hope that it might at least be possible.

 ### Smart Answers